BindBC/bindbc-sdl/README.md

 When using DUB to manage your project, the static bindings can be enabled via a DUB `subConfiguration` statement in your project's package file. `-betterC` compatibility is also enabled via subconfigurations.

 To use any of the supported SDL libraries, add bindbc-sdl as a dependency to your project's package config file and include the appropriate version for any of the satellite libraries you want to use.
-For example, the following is configured to use `SDL_image` and `SDL_ttf`, in addition to the base SDL binding, as dynamic bindings that are not `-betterC` compatible:
+For example, the following is configured to use `SDL_image` and SDL_ttf, in addition to the base SDL binding, as dynamic bindings that are not `-betterC` compatible:

 __dub.json__
 ```